arjunmakesthings/itp-blog/content/applications/essay writing.md

 noteOrder: "180"
 draft: "false"
 ---
-# title:  dear interface-designers, we want control over our letterforms

-# on regaining control over our letterforms.

-# a plea for typographical control: the starting point for a more expressive internet.
+# title: regaining typographical control: the starting point for a more expressive & authentic internet.

 # 1. introduction
 as of february 2025, there exist more than 5.25 billion social-media 'user' identities in the world[^1] — 63% of the world's population is expressing itself online.